CADViewer/cadviewer-tomcat-01/README.md

 ### Linux:

-In cadviewer/WEB-INF/web.xml, change all \<!-- --> settings strings for AX2022 executable, DwgMerge executable, and all cadviewer paths so they match the tomcat/webapps/ setting in Linux install environment.
+In cadviewer/WEB-INF/web.xml, change all \<!-- --> settings strings for AX2023 executable, DwgMerge executable, and all cadviewer paths so they match the tomcat/webapps/ setting in Linux install environment.

+Unpack the tar.gz file with ax2023 executable in /cadviewer/converters/ax2023/linux folder.

-Ensure ax2022_L64_xx_yy_zz has chmod 777 permissions.
+Ensure ax2023_L64_xx_yy_zz has chmod 777 permissions.

 Ensure /cadviewer/converters/files/ folder and all subfolders to this folder have full read and write permissions.